hotshot07/computer_networks_project-2/README.md

 ## Heatmap

 Heatmap of what our service would look like if like 2500 people use it:\
-To generate it go into the heaatmap direcrory and run:\
+To generate it go into the heatmap direcrory and run:\
 python3 heatmap.py\
 ![heatmap](images/heatmapimg.png)